• Conservation Education • Tour Guide/Interpretation • Visitor Information • Science • General Assistance

 Duties may include special projects, depending on the volunteer's interests and abilities.These projects may include, but are not limited to, rockfall and inscription monitoring, campground patrols, assistance with interpretive displays and publications, library tasks, and assistance with special events.
 We are also very supportive of volunteers creating special projects based on their own interests and skills.

 SKILLS: Knowledge of telescopes and the night sky is helpful.
 Customer service experience, cash handling experience, ability to hike trails of uneven terrain including moderately steep switchbacks, and the desire to learn about El Morro.
 Must be able to pass a background check before entering on duty.

 ORIENTATION: Volunteers new to the area will have work time to explore nearby parks and attractions, as well as quiet time in the library to become familiar with the natural and cultural history of the national monument.

-HOUSING: Furnished housing is provided on site.
+HOUSING: Furnished housing is provided on site and free of charge.
 This may be shared housing, where the volunteer shares a three-bedroom house with anywhere from 0 to up to 2 other housemates.

 LOCATION: El Morro is located in a rural area and is considered a remote duty station.
 The town of Grants, NM (population 10,000) is located approximately 50 miles east of the monument on Highway 53.
 Due to the distance to super markets, gas stations, and other services, a personal vehicle is required.
 Depending on your carrier, cell phone reception and WiFi may be limited or non-existant.